Airbus A320neo family: Flight testing

 The first flight of the neo occurred on 25 September 2014.
 Its Pratt & Whitney PW1100G-JM geared turbofan ('GTF') engine was certified by the Federal Aviation Administration (FAA) on 19 December 2014.

 After 36 months, the A320neo and A321neo had flown around 4,000 hours for certification of the two powerplant versions.
 This is about three-quarters of the certification effort of a new design.

 Of these 4,000 hours flown, 2,250 were with PW GTFs and 1,770 with CFM LEAPs.
 The flight test programme was to conclude in 2018 with the completion of A319neo testing.
 The changes impact flying qualities, performance and system integration; they entailed retuning the fly-by-wire controls and meeting type certification requirements which have evolved since 1988, and helped decrease the minimum V speeds.
 The neo is 1.8 t heavier than the ceo, but take-off and landing performance is the same with a modified rotation law, adjusted wing flap and wing slat angles and rudder deflection increased by 5° to cope with the higher thrust.

-The A320neo is half as loud as an A320 at take-off, with an 85 decibel noise footprint.
+The A320neo is half as loud as an A320 at take-off, with an 85-decibel noise footprint.
 The LEAP-powered A321neo has 83.3 dB flyover noise, substantially lower than the older CFM56 and V2500.

+Entry into service

+The first delivery of the aircraft slipped slightly, Lufthansa taking delivery of the first A320neo on 20 January 2016 and deploying it on its first commercial flight from Frankfurt to Munich on 25 January 2016.

+Two hundred deliveries were targeted in 2017, but as Pratt & Whitney faced ramp-up difficulties, Airbus expected that thirty aircraft would be parked awaiting engines.